matitalatina/mn-blog-en/src/content/air-quality-sensor-raspberry-pi.md

 ## Conclusions

 We finally reach the end of this journey.
-I hope you learn something new and appreciate the beauty of making an air quality sensor by yourself.
+I hope you've learned something new and appreciate the beauty of making an air quality sensor by yourself.

-I would like to tell you more about it: for example, I don't explain how to see this data on [Grafana](http://grafana.com)
+I would like to tell you more about it: for example, I haven't explained how to see this data on [Grafana](http://grafana.com)

 ![Home Assistant - Air Quality and WiFi signal](img/air-quality-rpi/grafana-air-quality.png)